pinga-lab/nmo-tutorial/the-code-of-nmo.md

 Figure 2 shows the results of applying our `nmo_correction` function to a synthetic CMP.
-The Jupyter notebook has the full code for this application as well all the functions above with documentation in the form of docstrings and tests.
+The Jupyter notebook has the full code for this application.